 Vertically Horizontally Diagonally

-Your aim is to guess where your opponents words are!
+Your aim is to guess where your opponents’ words are!
 Your Adverbs are now your ships!

 Take turns guessing the letter placement of your opponent (eg. say “A2”).
 If your opponent manages to guess the position of a letter you say “hit” and have to reveal the letter.
 They can then take another guess straight away.
 If the square is empty, you say “miss” and its now your turn to guess.